ajahne/blog/_drafts/2018-6-3-what-not-to-do-in-1-on-1-meetings.md

 This plan failed royally.

 It did not scale as my team and number of direct reports grew.
 What worked for one, did not work for five, and definitely did not work for 20.
 After following this schedule of back to back meetings few months I was beat.
-I would go into the day mentally prepared, but after the third 1-1, I was mentally exhausted.
+I would go into the day mentally prepared, but after the third one-on-one, I was mentally exhausted.
 I ultimately had to [change my calendar for better 1-1s]({{ site.baseurl }}{% post_url 2018-5-17-changing-my-calendar-for-better-1-on-1s %}) .

 The lesson?
 Do not overbook your time as you need mental breaks too.
 1-1s can be light, upbeat affairs.
 They can also be heavy and intense discussions.
 Going from one meeting to the next to the next, will not give you the space to be your best, which in turn will have a negative impact on the person you are meeting with.